AmericanRedCross/street-view-green-view/README.md

 1. Create a Python virtual environment.
      - You can use the shortcut command `make create_environment`.
+     - The log will tell you how to activate the environment.
+Do so with: `source .venv/bin/activate`
 2. Install requirements.
     ```bash
     pip install -r requirements.txt